core

 pub fn with_addr(self, addr: usize) -> Self;

-So you’re still able to drop down to the address representation and do whatever clever bit tricks you want as long as you’re able to keep around a pointer into the allocation you care about that can “reconstitute” the other parts of the pointer.
+So you’re still able to drop down to the address representation and do whatever clever bit tricks you want as long as you’re able to keep around a pointer into the allocation you care about that can “reconstitute” the provenance.
 Usually this is very easy, because you only are taking a pointer, messing with the address, and then immediately converting back to a pointer.
 To make this use case more ergonomic, we provide the map_addr method.

 §Using Strict Provenance

-Most code needs no changes to conform to strict provenance, as the only really concerning operation that wasn’t obviously already Undefined Behaviour is casts from usize to a pointer.
+Most code needs no changes to conform to strict provenance, as the only really concerning operation is casts from usize to a pointer.
 For code which does cast a usize to a pointer, the scope of the change depends on exactly what you’re doing.

 In general, you just need to make sure that if you want to convert a usize address to a pointer and then use that pointer to read/write memory, you need to keep around a pointer that has sufficient provenance to perform that read/write itself.
 In this way all of your casts from an address to a pointer are essentially just applying offsets/indexing.